US Visitors May Have to Hand Over Social Media Passwords: DHS

 P.S.
 I don't even remember my FB password, on those rare occasions that I try to use FB from a new device I always have to go through the "forgot your password?" ordeal.
 But I don't expect border officials to be too sympathetic about that.

-Asking People To Commit a Felony (Score:2)
+Asking People To Commit a Felony (Score:3)

 Most social networks (like Facebook) expressly forbid sharing passwords or allowing others to use your account.
 Because that's the policy it becomes a Felony according to the Computer Fraud and Abuse Act (CFAA).
 The United States Court of Appeals has affirmed sharing accounts contrary to the TOS is a violation of the CFAA and there are people in PRISON as we speak for doing just that.

 I would contend that you cannot be compelled to commit a felony by a agent of the United States.
-If DHS wants this power they
+If DHS wants this power they need to have the CFAA amended to grant them an exemption.

 Slashdot readers predicted this last year (Score:2)